ChenNuo0826/ChenNuo0826.github.io/README.md

 This is my personal GitHub portfolio, where I showcase my skills, projects, and learning journey.

 ## About Me
+- 🎓 Education:
-- 🎓 Education: Undergraduate student at Qiongtai Normal University in Hainan, China One year of exchange experience at Universiti Teknasai Malaysia.
+- Undergraduate student at Qiongtai Normal University in Hainan, China

+  One year of exchange experience at Universiti Teknasai Malaysia.
-- 💼 Work Experience:
+- 💼 Recommended ：
+- During his time at the school, he won a scholarship at the university level

+  Actively participate in volunteer service and receive a provincial certificate

+  Actively participate in student organizations during the school period
-- 🛠️ Skills: HTML, CSS, JavaScript, Python, [Add More Relevant Skills]
+- 🛠️ Skills: HTML, CSS, JavaScript, Python

 ## Projects
-- [Project 1 Name](Link) - Brief description of the project.
+- [Assignment 1](Link) - Brief description of the project.
-- [Project 2 Name](Link) - Brief description of the project.
+- [Assignment 2](Link) - Brief description of the project.
-- [Project 3 Name](Link) - Brief description of the project.
+- [Assignment 3](Link) - Brief description of the project.

 ## Get in Touch
 - 🌐 [Personal Website or Blog](Link)